 👉 Don’t risk bans: Try Multilogin and keep your accounts undetected.

-Frequently Asked Questions About How to Make Money on Twitch
+Frequently Asked Questions About Twitch Affiliate Program

 Official Affiliate status (first monetization unlock) requires averaging just 3 concurrent viewers over 30 days.
 However, even before reaching Affiliate, you can earn through third-party donations and affiliate links.